sigstart/Deionarra/README.md

 3. The value of `database__connection__host` can be either the name of the service (`db`), or the name of the image (`mimir`).

+4. The `nginx` image does not handle named volumes well when running on an actual domain (as opposed to localhost).

 ## Further down the rabbit hole

 [Deionarra — Torment Wiki](http://torment.wikia.com/wiki/Deionarra)